-POV You’re searching for a Maryland newborn photographer, but you’re unsure which type of session to book.
+So you’re interested in Maryland newborn photography, but you’re unsure which type of session to book.
+Some families love the controlled environment of a studio for those signature images of a newborn snuggled in a squished little pose.
+Others prefer the more relaxed, lifestyle approach that highlights their family and home in one session.
 This post will explain the differences between the two styles to help make your decision a little easier.

 What is Posed Newborn Photography?